If you've been to a student recital before, you probably expect to hear something like a traditional concert by a touring artist.

 Recitals by doctoral students are a somewhat different affair.
 In the course of completing the Doctor of Musical Arts degree at New England Conservatory, performance majors present not just one, but three full-length recitals, for which they also write program notes.
 Composers present a recital of their chamber music, then complete a large-scale original work.
 In both cases, it's an opportunity to observe multiple facets of an emerging artist.

-Jeremy Barnett The Grace of God
+Jeremy Barnett The Waiting Game

 Barnett has provided the following program notes.

 Graeme Leak is one of Australia’s most innovative and original percussionists.
 He has worked with many of the country’s leading orchestras and contemporary music groups, and is highly sought after as a soloist, composer, educator, and music director.
 During the 1970s and '80s Graeme was a member of several Sydney funk bands, some of which were managed by Frankie Lee.
 Much of the text is actual quoted conversation overheard in Sydney nightclubs from around this time.

 Wires and (white noise machine) sprang from my love/hate relationship with the snare drum.
 It is an instrument that I am yet to fully come to terms with as a solo voice, and so I have employed electronics as means to find a way in.
 Wires uses a small amount of pre-recorded drumming as the source material for all that you hear. (white noise machine) utilises the live drum with real-time effects processing and is a "composed improvisation"—I have decided upon the shape of the piece and the order and character of each event, but the actual nitty gritty of what I play is improvised.